Written By

 How To Minimize Social Media Harm

-Because overuse or some ways social media is used may contribute to harmful behaviors, some strategies may help minimize negative effects.
+Because overuse or misuse of social media may contribute to harmful behaviors, select strategies may help minimize negative effects.
 A key is being aware of how much time and the kind of time you or your child spend using social media.

 Potential signs of excessive social media use: